cassiancc/Item-Descriptions/README.md

 ## Credits
 The descriptions present in the mod are inspired by the Minecraft Legacy Console Editions.
 The interface used was inspired by the one present in the Better Than Adventure mod for Minecraft b1.7.3.
-Mod Menu/Cloth Config integration and the code for reading an item's enchantments are both based on code present in [idwtialsimmoedm](https://modrinth.com/mod/idwtialsimmoedm) under its [MIT License](https://github.com/gliscowo/idwtialsimmoedm/blob/1.21/LICENSE).
+The code for reading an item's enchantments is based on code present in [idwtialsimmoedm](https://modrinth.com/mod/idwtialsimmoedm) under its [MIT License](https://github.com/gliscowo/idwtialsimmoedm/blob/1.21/LICENSE).

 For Polymer support, some code was copied from Polymer under its [LGPL License](https://github.com/Patbox/polymer/blob/dev/1.21.4/LICENSE).